xdeb-org/xdeb/README.md

 ## Usage

 ### Installation
-If you like to install xdeb, copy the script to `/usr/local/bin/`.<br>
+If you like to install xdeb, copy the script to `/usr/local/bin/`.
-In addition to copying the script, a couple of dependencies are needed.
+In addition to copying the script, a couple of dependencies are needed:<br>
 Install them using `xbps-install binutils tar curl xbps`.

 Unless you set `XDEB_PKGROOT` yourself (ie. `${HOME}/.config/xdeb`), the script will operate in the current directory.